sachila/CS-demo/README.md

 ## Development server

-Run `npm install` command to install the node module.
+Navigate to `src` directory and Run `npm install` command to install the node modules.

-Then navigate to `src` directory and run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding